Aliases for EWSR1 Gene

 GeneCards Summary for EWSR1 Gene

 EWSR1 (EWS RNA-Binding Protein 1) is a Protein Coding gene.
-Diseases associated with EWSR1 include connective tissue benign neoplasm and desmoplastic small round cell tumor.
+Diseases associated with EWSR1 include ewing sarcoma and desmoplastic small round cell tumor.
 Among its related pathways are Translational Control and Transcriptional misregulation in cancer.
-GO annotations related to this gene include RNA binding and nucleotide binding.
+GO annotations related to this gene include nucleic acid binding and identical protein binding.
 An important paralog of this gene is FUS.

 UniProtKB/Swiss-Prot for EWSR1 Gene

 Might normally function as a transcriptionnal repressor.
 EWS-fusion-proteins (EFPS) may play a role in the tumorigenic process.
 They may disturb gene expression by mimicking, or interfering with the normal function of CTD-POLII within the transcription initiation complex.
 They may also contribute to an aberrant activation of the fusion protein target genes